 Accounts receivable are stated at the amount management expects to collect from outstanding balances.
-Management provides for probable uncollectible amounts through a provision for bad debt expense and an adjustment to a valuation allowance based on its assessment of the current status of individual accounts.
-Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to accounts receivable.
-No allowance was recorded as of December 31, 2022 and 2021.
+Management provides for probable uncollectible amounts through a provision for expected credit losses and an adjustment to a credit allowance based on its assessment of the current status of individual accounts and future economic trends.
+Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the allowance for credit losses and a credit to accounts receivable.
+No allowance for credit losses was recorded as of December 31, 2023 and 2022.